I have found it very interesting how visible the world of Supply Chain has become.

-“Why are so many vessels waiting outside the ports?” or “Where are all the truck driver?” where definitely not the usual questions.
+“Why are so many vessels waiting outside the ports?” or “Where are all the truck drivers?” were not the usual questions.

 Covid has a lot to answer for if this is my new normal, explaining to my Mum what is a supply chain??

 Covid has changed the world, like no other event since the last world war (strange to think though that we may be closer to another!!!)
-I am pretty sure that Covid has touched everyone on this planet’s life from the devastation of loss of family or friends to health issues that seem random to the political polarizing opinion that framed many of an argument. (and as a personal complaint I am tired of things being rammed up my nose!!)
+I am sure that Covid has touched everyone on this planet’s life from the devastation of the loss of family and friends.
+To health issues that seem random, or the political polarizing opinion that framed many an argument.
+And as a personal complaint, I am tired of things being rammed up my nose!!

-The worlds survival responses to Covid where also felt by everyone, and has lasted even till today.
-As the world went into a 2 year lockdown (it felt like an eternity) it brought to the surface certain characteristics of the Transport industry that maybe weren’t completely understood.
+The world’s survival responses to Covid were also felt by everyone, and have lasted even till today.
+As the world went into a 2-year lockdown it felt like an eternity!!
+It brought to the surface certain characteristics of the Transport industry that maybe haven’t been completely understood.

-I am talking in very large brush strokes as there is subtlety in everything (we live in a world of greys) which is ultimately why automating is so difficult in Logistics, the variables are immensely frustrating.
+I am talking here in very large brush strokes as there is subtlety in everything (we live in a world of greys).
+Which why automating is so difficult in Logistics, the variables are immensely frustrating.

-I probably gave away the ending in the title (I will give you a second to quickly re-read it) but the increase in bigger vessels on the sea, standardizing the containers, reduced shipping costs, increasing the speed of change which coupled with the near instant communication has been to the sacrifice of real planning.
+I probably gave away the ending in the title (I will give you a second to quickly re-read it), but the increase in bigger vessels on the sea.
+Standardizing the containers, reducing shipping costs, and increasing the speed of change.
+Which coupled with the near-instant communication has been to the sacrifice of real planning.

-For as long as I have been “doing” logistics the view has always so when is the next vessel?
-What is the price (how much??) and although there are some companies that may seem to plan on a longer horizon when you really get down to it, that is often a procurement activity trying to lock in the rates.
-The actual movement is still being driven by “its built, now you need to ship” as Logistics was an end of line transaction.
+For as long as I have been “doing” logistics the view has always been so when is the next vessel?
+What is the price (how much??)
+Although some companies may seem to plan on a longer horizon.
+When you get down to it, that is often a procurement activity trying to lock in the rates.
+The actual movement is still being driven by “its built, now you need to ship” as Logistics is an end-of-line transaction.

-This approach unfortunately could be applied to most companies, where most consider Supply Chains as ordering an item from there supplier for delivery next week (dont even get me started about forecasting).
+This approach unfortunately could be applied to most companies, as they consider Supply Chains as ordering an item from their supplier, for delivery next week (don’t even get me started about forecasting).
 We are again focusing on the final piece of the jigsaw (the delivery) without looking at the bigger picture.

-Again the grey world we live in means its difficult to define what the right level of planning and the above is just one example however if you do not understand the constraints in your supply chain or even the true depth then your ability to create workable plans is limited and you may find your self constantly chasing solutions and paying increased costs to complete the jigsaw.
+Again the grey world we live in means it’s difficult to define the right level of planning as the above is just one example.
+Yet if you do not understand the constraints in your supply chain or even the true depth then your ability to create workable plans is limited, and you may find yourself constantly chasing solutions and paying increased costs to complete the jigsaw.

-I am the first one to admit that this is not new or revolutionary thinking but a lost art that the speed of the world that we have lived in before Covid allowed us to lose.
-The challenges never disappeared, and the need was not solved however the impact was always managed because of the abilities of the logistics world to daily fight the constraints so that what we ordered arrived fairly much on time.
+I am the first one to admit that this is not new or revolutionary thinking.
+It is a lost art that the speed of the world that we have lived in before Covid allowed us to lose.
+The challenges never disappeared, and the need was not solved, but the impact was always managed because of the abilities of the logistics world to daily fight the constraints so that what we ordered arrived fairly much on time.